-The school will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure.
+Mill Water School will normally seek to discuss any concerns about a pupil with their parents.
+This will be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure or disclosure of abuse of that the child has been harmed in some way.

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH eg familial sexual abuse.
+However, if we believe that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH eg familial sexual abuse.

-Where there are concerns about forced marriage or honour based abuse parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
+Where there are concerns about forced marriage or honour based abuse, parents will not be informed a referral is being made as to do so may place the child at a significantly increased risk.
 In some circumstances it would be appropriate to contact the police.